qns7/macOS.qotfiles/README.md

 ## SKHD/Yabai ---/Menuwhere/AltTab

-Since the _Control_ key has basically no function in macOS other than the terminal I use it as my main "appswitcher-key" and for other stuff, which I will explain later, while dedicating the few system functions adn features which use the _Control_ key in the macOS' stock config to other hotkeys/shortcuts and while using
+Since the _Control_ key has basically no function in macOS other than the Terminal I use it as my main "appswitcher-key" and for other stuff, which I will explain later, while dedicating the few system functions adn features which use the _Control_ key in the macOS' stock config to other hotkeys/shortcuts and while using

 ```
 .blacklist [